brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README-ITSM.md

    - **WorkstationTimeSync**: Folder with script to synchronize workstation time, date, and time zone.

 ## Additional Assistance
-For further help or to find more detailed information on prerequisites and environment configuration, please refer to the README-main.md file.
+All script codes are editable and customizable to suit your preferences and information.
+For further assistance or detailed information on prerequisites and environment configuration, please refer to the README-main.md file.